mattmotoki/mattmotoki.github.io/content/published/cell-division.md

 ## Adaptive AI

-The prototype implementation has an adaptive opponent that plays whose difficulty is affected by the win/lose rate.
+The prototype implementation has an adaptive opponent whose difficulty is affected by the win/lose rate.
 The adaptive AI has a skill level which determines the overall strategy in a game.
 The Adaptive AI adapts to your play in two ways:

 1. It adapts to your play within a game.
 2. It adapts its entire strategy after a game.